matchaxnb/look-upon-terra/README.md

 betwen Docker and the host, we mount the volume as read-only, assuring we don't ever interfere with your real environment.

-However, in order for *Blast Radius* to actually work with *Terraform*, it needs to be initialized.
+However, in order for *Look Upon Terra* to actually work with *Terraform*, it needs to be initialized.
 To accomplish this, the container creates an [overlayfs][] that exists within the container, overlaying your own, so that it can operate independently.
 To do this, certain runtime privileges are required --